judyj/simp-doc/docs/contributors_guide/maintenance/Other_ISO_Related_Project_Release_Procedures.rst

         If the component requires updated dependencies, those RPMs will have to be built and installed at the same time.

-   * Verify puppet agent runs succeed on the puppet master and client.
+   * Verify the ``puppet agent`` runs succeed on the Puppet master and client.
 On each server

      .. code-block:: bash